2020 Junior Regulations:

 The postponing and interrupting of matches because of weather, darkness or court conditions shall be at the sole discretion of the Tournament Director.
 Interrupted matches shall be resumed from the point of interruption as soon as ordered by the Tournament Director.
 If matches cannot be completed by the published tournament end date then all matches completed to that point will earn points-per-round and count in the standings.
 The remaining matches will not be rescheduled at a later date.

 Tournament court time shall be continuous, with a minimum of interruptions by other activities (e.g., clinics, club matches or lessons).
-Matches should begin as early as possible on each day of a tournament, in compliance with regulation 5.
-A. –
+Matches should begin as early as possible on each day of a tournament.

 ii.
 Tournament directors have the option of providing three new yellow balls prior to the start of the third set.
 This should be conveyed to the players prior to the start of the match and if so then the request of either player for a new can of balls to start the third set will be granted.

 iii.
-In 14 and under round-robin events, three new yellow balls shall be provided after every three (3) sets of
+In 12, 14,16, 18 and under round-robin events, three new yellow balls shall be provided after every three (3) sets of use.

 v.
-In 10 and under round-robin events, three new regulation orange type balls shall be provided at the beginning of play at the tournament.
+In 10 and under Youth Progression events, three new regulation orange type balls shall be provided at the beginning of play at the tournament.

 iii.
 The tournament director must be prepared to provide an umpire over 18 years of age who knows the rules of tennis and conditions of tournament play for a match.
 An umpire should be unbiased; therefore, a parent or coach of one of the players in the contested match is not an appropriate umpire for the match.
 When a tournament director assigns someone to adjudicate a match each player continues to call his or her own lines, then if a questionable call has been made a player may appeal to the assigned umpire, this umpire then gives his or her decision based on what he or she has seen.
 That decision is final.